-For a glimpse at how Target Test Prep stacks up, see our GMAT comparison chart.
-Whatever your particular goals might be, our in-depth reviews will help you find the right choice and get on the road to crushing the GMAT!
+For a glimpse at how Target Test Prep stacks up against other top GMAT courses, see our GMAT comparison chart at the link below.
+Whatever your particular goals might be, our in-depth reviews will help you find the right prep course choice and get on the road to crushing the GMAT!

-1. How do I qualify for the Score Guarantee?
+How do I qualify for the Score Guarantee?

-2. Does Target Test Prep have a Mobile App?
+Does Target Test Prep have a Mobile App?

 While it does not have a dedicated mobile app, TTP GMAT prep course does offer students some exclusive software downloads to help stay organized throughout their studies.
 Their “Active Review” sheet software helps students take notes and remain organized and on track, while the “Equation Guide” provides an overview of important equations and concepts.